Definition

 Measured as

-Measure Thumbstop rate: what it measures, when to use it, and what it misses with a fixed attribution window, conversion event, and spend basis before comparing campaigns or creative tests.
+Measure Thumbstop rate: definition, formula, and why it is not enough with a fixed attribution window, conversion event, and spend basis before comparing campaigns or creative tests.

 Misused when